 A: Infants and children ages 1-12 are not allowed in workshops (see Family Week for special circumstances), and must be accompanied by an adult at all times when they are not in the Children’s Program.
 Teens 14 and older may enroll in a workshop with approval from Omega and faculty.
-(Requests must be made through Registration (LINK TO CONTACT] at least four weeks before arrival.)
-While children are welcome to attend evening performances, please be mindful of their impact on others, depending on the mood and tone of the event.
+(Requests must be made through Registration at least four weeks before arrival.)
 We recommend that children not be brought to the Sanctuary unless they are able to maintain silence.

 Cancellation & Refund Policy

 Omega reserves the right to cancel a program at any time.
 If Omega cancels a program, you will receive a full refund.
 Some programs may have special cancellation policies; see individual workshop descriptions.

 Q: What is your cancellation and refund policy?

 Refunds are available (less a $55 processing fee) up to eight days before your program or stay.